-16 Berndes, G et al. (2011).
-Bioenergy, land use change and climate change mitigation.
-Background Technical Report.
-IEA Bioenergy: ExCo:2011:04 stocks may increase.
-Finally, increasing CO2 concentrations18 and associated climate change influence future forest productivity and the potential of utilizing unused forest growth is sensitive to technical and economic aspects of biomass extraction in areas with limited infrastructure and other constraints on access.
+Berndes, G et al. (2011).

+for bioenergy, can lead to a decrease in soil carbon or the dead wood carbon pool compared to existing practice.
+Conversely, if changed forest management employing intensified extraction also involves growth-enhancing measures, forest carbon stocks may increase.
+Finally, increasing CO2 concentrations and associated climate change influence future forest productivity and the potential of utilizing unused forest growth is sensitive to technical and economic aspects of biomass extraction in areas with limited infrastructure and other constraints on access.